Content Packs displayed in the Cortex XSOAR Marketplace contain 2 main documentation sections:

 find-dependencies that can detect dependencies between packs.
 Run the following:

-demisto-sdk find-dependencies -p 'PackName' -i 'PathToIdSet' - if you have an updated id_set.json file
+demisto-sdk find-dependencies -i 'PackName' --id-set-path 'PathToIdSet' - if you have an updated id_set.json file

-demisto-sdk find-dependencies -p 'PackName' - if you don’t have the id_set.json file
+demisto-sdk find-dependencies -i 'PackName' - if you don’t have the id_set.json file

 id_set.json file defines the relationships between content elements, and dictates the dependencies accordingly.
 If you don't have the